Snyo24/monitoring_agent/README.md

 ## C. Configuration

 * Your configuration is in `cfg/plugins`.
 We support 3 plugins, os, jvm, and mysql.
+Add the configuration by following instructions.
     * **OS**

         It is written in the conf file by default.
 You can delete the line to stop observe the OS metrics.
 OS plugin does not need any option.